Anyone can quickly create a YouTube channel and easily upload a video. But moving too fast means you won’t be fully optimized from day 1.

-If you want to go from a YouTube viewer to a YouTube Creator you?ve come to the right place.
+If you’re looking to move from YouTube Zero (Viewer) to YouTube Hero (Creator), you’ve come to the right place.

 An optimal YouTube channel setup will help you to achieve: